NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

 6) Install the pip requirements: Some of WebGNOME's requirements are not (yet) available as conda packages.
 You can use pip to install these::

+    cd  webgnomeapi
     pip install -r pip_requirements.txt

-(make sure that you are in the activated environment before you do that)
+(make sure that you are in the activated environment before you do any of that)

 This should have set up a complete conda environment that can run all the pieces of the WebGNOME Stack.
 Do make sure that you have activated the environment before running any of the components.